gomathishankar28/ms3_meercq/README.md

 *   Residing in the Netherlands.
 *   Has good social contacts across the neighbourhood.
 *   Wants to create a directory of contacts for handyman professionals.
+*   Wants to encourage only genuine users by using login credentials.
 *   English speaking.

 #### Visitors to this website are searching for: